 Not sure what to write today?
 Consider a new format for your post: a shorter or longer word count, a letter or list, or a different approach to your content.

-Your blog posts can take many forms.
-Here, I’ll share some basic suggestions, which might be helpful to new Daily Post readers and writers who’d like to switch things up on their blogs.
+Your blog posts can take so many forms.
+Here, I’ll share some basic suggestions — including lists, open letters, and collaborations — some of which might be helpful to new bloggers and writers who’d like to switch things up in their writing practice.

 Play with word count